 We’re now well into what looks like a typical Australian summer.
 Even if you don’t live in an area that is at risk of bushfires, you should make sure that your smoke alarms have fresh batteries and are working correctly.
 It’s the legal responsibility of all owners and landlords to install working smoke alarms.

-For those with a hearing impairment however, there is an essential question you need to ask yourself:
+If you have a hearing impairment, there’s an essential question you need to ask yourself:

-Can I hear the smoke alarm if I am not wearing my hearing aids?
+Can I hear the smoke alarm if I’m not wearing my hearing aids?

-Think about this.
-When you are asleep you lose your sense of smell.
+Think about this; when you’re asleep you lose your sense of smell.
 A smoke alarm is your electronic nose.
 It will alert you if there is smoke from a fire.

-A small fire can grow to involve an entire room in two or three minutes.
+A small fire can grow to ingulf an entire room in 2 or 3 minutes.

-If you are unable to hear your smoke alarm without your hearing aids then you are reliant upon your senses of sight, taste or touch to wake you by which time, it’s probably already too late.
+If you are unable to hear your smoke alarm without your hearing aids, you’re reliant upon your senses of sight, taste or touch to wake you — by which time, it’s probably too late.

-Thankfully there are specialised smoke alarms available which can, in addition to their normal function, wirelessly send a signal to a bedside alert system that can wake a hearing impaired sleeper via a bright flashing light and bed shaker.
-Unfortunately though, these specially-designed alarms can cost up to $500 each compared to a standard smoke alarm that costs about $50.
+Thankfully, there are specialised smoke alarms available which can, in addition to their normal function, send a wireless signal to a bedside alert system designed to wake a hearing impaired sleeper via a bright flashing light and bed shaker.
+Unfortunately, these specially-designed alarms can cost up to $500 each.

-To offset the high cost of this specialised equipment for those who cannot hear a standard smoke alarm, most state governments have a subsidy scheme, administered by the organisations listed below.
+To offset the high cost of this specialised equipment for those who cannot hear a standard smoke alarm, most state governments have a subsidy scheme.
+Get in touch with your relevant society.

 New South Wales – The Deaf Society of NSW